jacobwicks/jacobwicks.github.io/_posts/2020-03-14-line-comments-final.markdown

 {% endraw %}
 ```

-I like to follow the details closing tag with a break tag, otherwise there won't be a space after the line.
+I like to follow the details closing tag with a break tag, otherwise there won't be a space before the next line of text.
 The break tag is optional.

 Putting the code block in a details element gives you this: